How to Connect to a VPS Step by Step Guide

 Overview and Importance of VPS

-A key thing to learn when you start web hosting, developing an app, or learning IT skills is how to connect to a VPS (Virtual Private Server).
+A key thing to learn when you start web hosting, developing an app, or learning IT skills is how to connect to a VPS.

-A VPS—Virtual Private Server—gives a user a dedicated portion of a physical server.
+A VPS (Virtual Private Server) gives a user a dedicated portion of a physical server.
 This type of hosting gives users more control and speed than shared hosting and is also more flexible.
-It lets users install custom software and configure security settings and resources as they need.
+It allows users to add their custom software and security features and resources according to requirements.
+VPSs are each operating independently, having dedicated CPU, memory, and drives and offer the customer increased predictability in server behavior than a more traditional shared setting.

 What is a VPS: VPS Architecture and Functionality